netherby/bakewrangler-doc/outputimgpath.rst

 6. **X and Y Resolution:** Set the width and height in pixels of the final output image.
 Using a lower value than the bake pass allows for down sampling.
-Note that for performace reasons most real time rendering engines will expect your texture maps to be a power of two (*eg. 512, 1024, 2048, 4096, etc*).
+Note that for performance reasons most real time rendering engines will expect your texture maps to be a power of two (*eg. 512, 1024, 2048, 4096, etc*).
 Also consider that you can always reduce the detail/size of a higher resolution map, but it's not really possible to increse the detail in a lower resolution map.